gokhaneraslan/tacotron2-implementation/README.md

 # Tacotron 2 TTS Training Implementation

 A Python-based implementation for training Tacotron 2 Text-to-Speech (TTS) models.
-This repository provides tools for preparing your dataset, configuring training parameters, and running the training process with multi-language support.
+This repository provides a comprehensive framework for preparing your dataset, configuring training parameters, and running the training process with multi-language support.

 ## Table of Contents